|

 Many soldiers, civilians and other personalities have been identified in

-these DVDs Find Fathers, Sons, Brothers, Grandfathers, Famous Generals, Ike, Patton. ...
+these history films; Find Fathers, Sons, Brothers, Grandfathers, Famous Generals, Ike, Patton. ...
 Who do you see?
-If you see somebody you know, we want to know who you have identified, please contact us! [ Servicement ]
+If you see somebody you know, we want to know who you have identified, please contact us! [ Servicemen ]

 Interested in receiving announcements about new films and specials?
 Please signup for our newsletter. [ Newsletter ]